jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-05-emax-tinyhawk-freestyle-toothpick-review-and-setup/index.md

 2019 has been a great year for for a lot of these microns a lot of these toothpicks classrooms there are a lot of really viable and amazing options out there.
 I feel like the best thing about those ones is that you can pick one that is directly tailored to your situation.

-And if I compare the gap RC Phantom with the Emacs tiny hope free style one of the things that immediately becomes obvious is that even though both of these quads fly really really awesome.
+And if I compare the gap RC Phantom with the Emax tiny hope free style one of the things that immediately becomes obvious is that even though both of these quads fly really really awesome.
 It also a little bit different.
 And of course there is always room to improve and upgrade them as well.

 But from what you get in the box already the max tiny, hopefully style seems to be best suited to someone who has a lot of those 1s.
 450 million power batteries with a pH 2 connector.
 The quad really flies amazing with those you will get really lengthy flight times of like four to five minutes.